 The UCI Biobehavioral Research on Adolescent Development (BRoAD) Lab is a collaborative team of scientists, research staff, and students from multiple disciplines at the University of California, Irvine.
 Our aim is to learn more about adolescent mental and physical health, behavior, and development.
-The Lead Researcher of the BRoAD Lab is Dr. Uma Rao, the Vice Chair of Child and Adolescent Psychiatry at the UCI School of Medicine (see Dr. Rao’s Faculty Profile).
+The Lead Researcher of the BRoAD Lab is Dr. Uma Rao, the Vice Chair of Child and Adolescent Psychiatry at the UCI School of Medicine and the Director of Education and Research in Psychiatry at Children’s Hospital of Orange County (CHOC; see Dr. Rao’s Faculty Profile).
 All of our research studies are supported by grants from the National Institutes of Health.

 Our research studies focus on adolescence because it is a period of learning and adjustment, particularly for setting long-term goals and personal aspirations.
 Youth discover how to navigate new social challenges and adjust to many physical, cognitive, and emotional changes, and significant structural and functional brain changes accompany these complex developmental processes.
 Adolescents develop flexible problem-solving abilities and experience heightened reward sensitivity.
 They also become more willing to take risks, more concerned with both themselves and others, and they become more aware of and concerned with their social status.